Gonzalo Heredia

-Gonzalo Ezequiel Heredia (born March 12, 1982 in Munro, Buenos Aires, Argentina) is an Argentine actor.
+Gonzalo Ezequiel Heredia (born March 12, 1982, in Munro, Buenos Aires, Argentina) is an Argentine actor.

 Personal life

-Since 2010, Gonzalo Heredia is in a relationship with the actress, Brenda Gandini whom he met in the recordings of Malparida.
+Since 2010, Gonzalo Heredia is in a relationship with the actress, Brenda Gandini whom he met while filming Malparida.
 On August 16, 2011, the couple's first child, a boy, was born whom they called Eloy Heredia.
 On August 22, 2017, the couple's second child was born, a girl who they called Alfonsina Heredia.